hyperswine/hyperswine.github.io/docs/research/concurrency.md

 # Short Formalism of Concurrency

-Concurrency is a pretty damn good idea.
 What even is concurrency?
 Think about being able wait for one thing to finish while doing something else.
 Concurrency is basically just that.
 Several independent tasks are executing in overlapping time intervals.
 Parallelism actually implies concurrent execution, but not necessarily the other way around.

 Is it possible to formalise concurrency in a way to analyse it more rigorously?
 Well, yea.
 People have already done so too.

 One way to represent a concurrent system is to simply compose or combine two processes together.
 How do we represent a process or a program?
 Well there are also multiple ways.
 If a program could be described as a regular expression, you could use a DFA.
-If you want something more powerful, maybe a pushdown automata or a turing machine.
-But perhaps we dont need to care too much about the code that the program itself runs, but moreso its control flow and access of shared variables.
-In that case, we could use something like a transition system.
+If you want more power, then maybe a pushdown automata or a turing machine.
+But perhaps we do not need to care too much about the code that the program itself runs, but moreso its control flow and access of shared variables.
+In that case, we could use a transition system.

 ## Transition Systems